PRASADD65/techeazy-devops/README.md

 - `upload_on_shutdown.sh`: Uploads logs to S3
 - `upload_on_shutdown.service`: systemd unit that runs `logupload.sh` on shutdown
 - `user_data.sh.tpl`: To handle all the internal configurations and their functions.
+- Install CloudWatch Agent, Create CloudWatch Agent config and start the CloudWatch Agent.
+- Install docker to handle Java Spring Boot app, Grafana, Prometheus containers
+- Install all the dependency files for this project.
 ---

 ## 🚀 How to Deploy
+# 2 ways to deploy - Manual, CI/CD
 **Manual**

 we will have following procedures to perform this assignment: